stakater/Reloader/docs/Verify-Reloader-Working.md

 ### test-resource

-`test-resource` is the name of resource which is going to be updated.
+`test-resource` is the name of resource which is going to be updated

 ### Deployment